Co-op Insurance Sponsorship

 Partnerships aims to set up 30,000 new schemes

-The Co-operative Insurance has announced it has become a primary sponsor of Neighbourhood Watch for 2016.
+The Co-op Insurance has announced it has become a primary sponsor of Neighbourhood Watch for 2016.

 The sponsorship agreement between the insurer and the UK’s largest voluntary movement will initially last 12 months.
 It will see the organisations working together to achieve their common goals of bringing neighbourhoods together to create stronger relationships and promote safety among communities, giving individuals greater peace of mind.

-The Co-operative Insurance is part of The Co-operative Group, one of the world’s largest consumer co-operatives, owned by millions of members.
+The Co-op Insurance is part of The Co-op Group, one of the world’s largest consumer co-operatives, owned by millions of members.

-Alongside The Co-operative Insurance, we have the UK’s fifth biggest food retailer, the UK’s number one funeral services provider, and a developing legal services business.
+Alongside The Co-op Insurance, we have the UK’s fifth biggest food retailer, the UK’s number one funeral services provider, and a developing legal services business.